-The Select Board proposes to transfer the Town's share of surplus funds from the FY 2020 employee health insurance program, if any, to the Town's Participating Funding Arrangement Fund.
+The Select Board proposes to transfer the Town's share of surplus funds from the FY 2021 employee health insurance program, if any, to the Town's Participating Funding Arrangement Fund.
 The Fund is a reserve account to pay for the Town's portion of future employee health insurance costs.
+The current balance in this account is \$1,106,993.

-Select Board: Recommended Finance Committee: Recommendation to be made at Town Meeting
+Finance Committee: Recommendation to be made at Town Meeting

-Article 7 Amend FY 2021 Operating Budget
+Article 7 Amend FY 2022 Operating Budget

-To see if the Town will vote to amend the FY2021 Operating Budget voted under Article 14 of the June 29, 2020 Annual Town Meeting, including funding the first year of certain collective bargaining agreements, or otherwise amend said vote and to raise by taxation and appropriate, or appropriate and transfer from unexpended funds remaining in Warrant Articles of previous years, or appropriate by transfer from any available funds or borrow a sum of money for such purposes; or what it will do in relation thereto.
+To see if the Town will vote to amend the FY 2022 Operating Budget voted under Article 16 of the June 5, 2021 Annual Town Meeting, including funding the first year of certain collective bargaining agreements, or otherwise amend said vote and to raise by taxation and appropriate, or appropriate and transfer from unexpended funds remaining in Warrant Articles of previous years, or appropriate by transfer from any available source of funds, or borrow a sum of money for such purposes; or what it will do in relation thereto.

-This article would amend the FY2021 operating budget adopted at June Town Meeting.
+This article would amend the FY2022 operating budget adopted at June Town Meeting.
 Specific lines to be amended, if any, will be available at Town Meeting.